venkatesht24b/dotnet-bootcamp/ADO.Net/OMS.md

 ## Objective:
 Build a system that:

-1. Processes daily files (CSV, Text, JSON, XML, Excel) received from partners and warehouses.
+1. Processes daily files (CSV, Text, JSON, XML, Excel) received from  warehouses.
 2. Validates the data for integrity and applies business rules.
 3. Populates the centralized database with validated data.
 4. Logs the status of each file, number of records processed, and any errors encountered.